Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Case: and have the same support i.e.

-So, for any error-minimizing measurement, one of the two cases must hold. \end{proof} \end{corollary}
+So, one of the two cases must hold for any error-minimizing measurement. \end{proof} \end{corollary}

-\begin{remark} The statement in the Corollary \ref{cor: alwaysOnlyOne} says that the measurements that achieve minimum postselected error, are not detecting one of the states.
-The observation puts a very fundamental question,``Does a lower postselected error really indicate better hypothesis testing, when prior probability is known?"
+\begin{remark} The statement in the Corollary \ref{cor: alwaysOnlyOne} says that a measurement that achieves the minimum postselected error can only detect one of the state.
+The observation puts a very fundamental question, ``Does a lower postselected error indicate better hypothesis testing when prior probability is known?"
 The observation suggests a negative answer.
-So, the next question is, ``What is a better metric to assess the quality of hypothesis testing, when prior probability is known?"
-We won't address it in this work and leave it as an open question. \end{remark} \begin{corollary} A measurement with non-zero probabilities of detecting both $\rho$ and $\sigma$ is possible only if the prior probabilities $p_\rho$ and $p_\sigma$ are equal to
+So, the next question is, ``What is a better metric to assess the quality of hypothesis testing when prior probability is known?"
+We will not address it in this work and leave it as an open question. \end{remark}